Image Gandhāra

 Image Gandhara is a digital publishing framework to broaden and deepen access to Gandharan art.
 The art of Gandhara has long fascinated scholars and the general public due to its status as one of earliest forms of Buddhist art in which the Buddha was represented in human form (iconic).
 Its unique synthesis of Indic and Hellenistic features, its aesthetic appeal, and the visual language it established influenced depictions of the Buddha for centuries to come.
 However, access to study and appreciate these objects can be limited.
 Not all Gandharan objects in museum collections are available to view online and a significant number of Gandharan pieces are held in private collections.
 The Image Gandhara project explores innovations in digital publishing as a way to provide scholars with new interactive capabilities to study Gandharan art and expands opportunities for wider audiences to immerse themselves in these pieces.

-The pilot phase of the Image Gandhara project focuses on four objects: Schist Buddha Triad (The Met), Schist Lintel, Buddha and Attendants (CCWM), Buddha head (NGA), and the Kanishka Casket (Peshawar Museum).
+The pilot phase of the Image Gandhara project focuses on four objects: Schist Buddha Triad from the Metropolitan Museum of New York, USA (The Met), Schist Lintel, Buddha and Attendants from the Chak Wing Museum, University of Sydney, Australia (CCWM), Buddha head from the National Gallery of Australia (NGA), the Schist Shakayamuni and Maitreya from the Art Gallery of NSW (AGNSW) and the Kanishka Casket from the Peshawar Museum, Pakistan.
 Each of these objects is studied and presented in a digital framework that comprises a 3D model, an annotated image, a scholarly article on the art historical features and an edition of any accompanying inscription.
 These components synthesize scholarly knowledge of the object in accessible formats.
 The 3D model allows viewers to rotate the image and zoom in on specific features from different angles.
 The image annotation feature provides tags for the different elements of the image linked to a scholarly vocabulary, the Digitization of Gandharan Artefacts (DiGA) Thesaurus, and includes detailed references about individual elements in previous scholarly publications.
-Those interested in the historical and cultural significance of the piece, its provenance and previous scholarship can read the image article and, if the object is inscribed, explore the text in a digital edition.
+Those interested in the historical and cultural significance of the piece, its provenance and previous scholarship can read the item article and, if the object is inscribed, explore the text in a digital edition.

 The objective of the Image Gandhara project is to make these objects accessible to scholars who want to engage in a detailed study of these pieces in ways that were previously not possible, to students and teachers who want to learn more about Gandharan art, and a to broad audience who want to appreciate these hugely significant pieces from nearly two millennia ago.